Anas-Bdev/Namaa-Backend/README.md

 **Namaa** is a backend agricultural platform designed to modernize and digitize the agricultural ecosystem by connecting farmers, traders, investors, agricultural experts, and administrators in a unified system.

-In traditional systems, each stakeholder operates independently.
+In traditional systems, stakeholders operate in isolation.
 Farmers face difficulties accessing markets, traders lack transparency in sourcing, and experts are disconnected from real-time agricultural needs.
-Namaa was built to reduce this fragmentation by introducing a structured backend system that simulates a real agricultural marketplace.
+Namaa was built to solve this fragmentation by introducing a structured backend system that simulates a real agricultural marketplace.

 > 🚧 **Important Note:** This project is currently under active development as part of a final-year Computer Engineering graduation project.
-The core backend architecture is stable and implemented, while some domain features are still being developed.
+The core backend architecture is stable and fully implemented, while some domain-specific features are still being developed.

 ---